GCBallesteros/NotebookNavigator.nvim/README.md

 Notebook Navigator lets you manipulate and send code cells to a REPL.

-A great feature that comes with VSCode on by default is the ability to define code cells and send them to a REPL like you would do in a Jupyter notebook but without the hassle of jupyter notebook files.
+A great feature that comes on by default with VSCode is the ability to define code cells and send them to a REPL like you would do in a Jupyter notebook but without the hassle of notebook files.
 Notebook Navigator brings you back that functionality and more!

 Notebook Navigator comes with the following functions and features:
 - Jump up/down between cells